thedevdojo/static/README.md

 </layout>
 ```

-By utilizing these includes, you can easily embed common sections like headers, footers, or other repetitive elements across different pages.
+Includes allow you to embed common sections like headers, footers, or other repetitive elements across different pages.

 #### 4. TailwindCSS Integration